Vinschers/HardcodeSubtitles/README.md

 # HardcodeSubtitles
-An simple app that embed subtitles from your mkv video into mp4.
+A simple app that embed subtitles from your mkv video into mp4.

 ## Requirements
 To make HardcodeSubtitles work properly, you will need to install HandBrakeCLI, which can be found here: https://handbrake.fr/downloads2.php